Georgekemk/Educopter/flying/README.md

 Ensure:

 - the board is rigidly mounted
-- the IMU is firmly secured
+- the IMU is firmly secured and can't wobble or vibrate
-- there is no wobble in the controller mounting
 - the Raspberry Pi USB-C port remains accessible

-Loose IMU mounting will cause incorrect attitude estimation during flight.
+Loose IMU mounting will cause incorrect attitude estimation during flight and control issues.

 ---

-## Connecting the GPS and RC Receiver
+## 3. Connecting the GPS and RC Receiver

 Connect the GPS module and RC receiver to the EDUCOPTER board.

 Connections:

-- GPS → GPS UART port
+- GPS → 4 pin header with 5V, GND, RX, TX
-- SBUS receiver → RC input UART port
+- SBUS receiver → 3 pin header with GND, 5V, SBUS

-Ensure:

-- correct voltage rails are used
-- wiring polarity is correct
-- the SBUS inversion circuit is operating correctly if used
+Ensure that the cables connect to the correct corresponding pins by referring to the circuit schematic and gerber files.
+The GPS RX must connect to the Pi TX pin, and the GPS TX to the Pi RX.

 Insert image here

 ---

-## Connecting ESC Signal Outputs to the PCA9685
+## 4. Connecting ESC Signal Outputs to the PCA9685

 Attach the ESC signal wires to the signal and ground pins of the PCA9685.